We Can Help You Afford a Christian School Education!

 PVCP's director of admissions would love the chance to meet with you to discuss this program further.
 Please contact Rebekah 602-992-8140, ext 2231 if you would like to learn more.
 In the meantime, if you're ready to start soliciting tax credits for your child's education, please visit the websites below of PVCP's trusted STO partners.

-Stay Informed on Issues Affecting School Choice
+Stay Informed on Issues Affecting School Choice in Arizona

 There's no better way to see how Paradise Valley Christian Preparatory can develop your child's regard for truth and learning than to see our campus.
 Meet our leaders and teachers, see our classrooms, and share your dreams for your child's education.